qiskit-community/qiskit-dell-runtime/doc/intro.md

 ![Qiskit Runtime Architecture](../images/arch.png)
 ### Client-side Provider
-Users would need to install the `qiskit-emulation-provider` on client devices.
+Users would need to install the `DellRuntimeProvider` on client devices.
 The provider is defaulted to local execution and can be used out of the box.
 This provider can also be used to connect with platform running on a server-side, so that users can control server and execute jobs by using the same API.

 ### Server-side Components
 This platform has a minimalist design to create a light-weighted execution environment for server-side components.
-It contains an `orchestrator` long-running microservice that listens to requests for `qiskit-emulation-provider`.
+It contains an `orchestrator` long-running microservice that listens to requests from `DellRuntimeProvider`.

 At runtime, when a job is started by user, a new pod will be created to execute both classical and vQPU workload.